pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 > **Note:**
 >
-> You must ensure that the policy of the key meets the requirements, such as: insufficient permissions, account errors, etc. These errors will cause the cluster to be incorrectly created using this key.
+> You must ensure that the policy of the key meets the requirements and is free from errors such as insufficient permissions or account issues.
+These errors will cause the cluster to be incorrectly created using this key.

 <SimpleTab groupId="method">
 <div label="Use Console" value="console">